 How to boot Samsung Galaxy A30 into Safe Mode

-So, if you are having some issues with your phone, you can check if one of the apps you have installed is creating that issue.
-When you boot the phone into Safe mode, all third-party apps will be turned off.
+So, if you are having issues with your phone, you can check if one of the apps you have installed is creating that issue.
+All third-party apps will be turned off when you boot the phone into Safe mode.
 And right there, you need to monitor how the phone behaves.
 If there are no issues and everything works just fine, one of the apps is causing the problem.
 To get rid of it, you can uninstall the apps one by one until the issue is gone or perform a factory data reset.

 Here is how to enable Safe mode: